fabriq-labs/fabriq-platform/docs/docs/quickstart/start_fabriq.md

 - [Organizations and user creation](./org_setup.md)

-Once you have successfully completed the above steps, you are now ready to run a `Fabriq` app via Docker
+ Once the initial setups are completed, we can proceed to set up a Fabriq app.
+The first step is to create a [.env](https://github.com/fabriq-labs/fabriq-platform/blob/master/sample%2Cenv) file  and update it with the necessary details. now you are ready to run a `Fabriq` app

 ```shell
 git clone https://github.com/fabriq-labs/fabriq-platform.git